michelelissoni/afrobarometer-fear-violence/README.md

 ## INSTRUCTIONS FOR REPLICATION

 The results of the regressions are included in the repository (skip to the end to see how to create the figures and tables describing them), but you can follow these instructions to replicate them step by step.
+These instructions assume that you have downloaded the data folder with scripts and data files.

 ### Pre-processing the Afrobarometer respondent-level data